Improving Molecular Design by Stochastic Iterative Target Augmentation: Additional Experimental Details

 \subsection{Program Synthesis Ablations}

 In Table \ref{tab:prog_filter} we provide the same ablation analysis that we provided in the main text for the conditional molecular design task, demonstrating that both training time iterative target augmentation as well as prediction time filtering are beneficial to model performance.
+We hypothesize that the effect of test-time filtering is relatively larger in program synthesis than in molecular design because checking correctness is easier in this domain.
 However, we note that even MLE(train), our model without prediction time filtering, outperforms the best RL method from \citet{bunel2018leveraging}.